testdouble/jasmine-rails/README.md

 By bundling this gem and configuring your project, you can expect to:

-* Be able to run Jasmine specs in a browser (wherever you choose to mount the jasmine-rails engine)
+* Be able to run Jasmine specs in a browser (powered by Rails engine mounted into your application)
 * Be able to run Jasmine specs from the command line (powered by [PhantomJS](http://phantomjs.org/)
 * Write specs or source in [CoffeeScript](http://jashkenas.github.com/coffee-script/), leveraging the [asset pipeline](http://railscasts.com/episodes/279-understanding-the-asset-pipeline) to pre-process it

 ## Prerequisites

-Install phantomjs for its headless webkit widget.
+Install phantomjs in order to run tests headless on the command line.
 The easiest way (on a Mac) that I've found is to use [homebrew](https://github.com/mxcl/homebrew):

     brew install phantomjs

-## Adding & configuring the gem
+## Installation

 First, add jasmine-rails to your Gemfile, like so